 In some cases, inflammation may occur from loose bodies in the joint.
 These loose bodies may be cartilage that has broken away from the joint surface due to deterioration.

 Symptoms tend to worsen as the condition progresses.

 Treatment depends on the severity and progression of the condition.
-Should non-surgical treatment be ineffective surgical options may be discussed.
+Should non-surgical treatment be ineffective, surgical options may be discussed.

 Non-Surgical treatment may involve physiotherapy, rest, medication or injections.
 Physiotherapy is used to help strengthen the shoulder muscles.
 This can help with movement and decrease stiffness.
 Medications can help reduce pain and inflammation and may be used in conjunction with a physiotherapy strengthening program.
 Cortisone injections may also help to reduce inflammation and control pain.
-However, the affect of the steroid injection is usually only temporary, often lasting several months.
+However, the effect of the steroid injection is usually only temporary, often lasting several months.

 If non-surgical treatment does not offer long term relief, surgical options may be discussed with Dr Cutbush.
 There are different surgical options depending on the severity of arthritis in the joint.

 The surgical treatment offered for severe arthritis in the glenohumeral joint often takes the form of a shoulder replacement.
 This surgery replaces the entire joint with a prosthesis.
-In some cases a hemiarthroplasty may be suitable instead of an entire shoulder replacement.
+In some cases, a hemiarthroplasty may be suitable instead of an entire shoulder replacement.
 This procedure involves only the head of the upper arm bone being replaced.